bartchr808/Flicky-React-Native/README.md

 ## To Do

 Fix some bugs in bridging the Android code for switching apps and accessing list of apps.
 Complete the iOS bridging.
 Publish to Google and Apple App stores.

-## Authors

-* **Bart Chrzaszcz**

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments

-* Thanks to those who created the libraries mentioned above and those who have helped with debugging my code and figuring out how to bridge native code